okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/features/map-editor/edit-map.md

 <img src="./images/edit-interactive-map.png" class="naked">

+***SVG button***(1) on the top right corner will open a code editor with the SVG raw content of the map, which can be useful for advanced users who want to make manual changes to the SVG code.

+You can zoom in and out of the map, pan around the map, and reset the view to the default zoom level by click the ***Reset Zoom Icon***(2) in the zoom toolbar.

 Matched areas are displayed in green when the "Map Colors" is set to “Matching,” which can be toggled using the ***Map Colors Icon***(3) at the bottom of the preview.

-You can zoom in and out of the map, pan around the map, and reset the view to the default zoom level by click the ***Reset Zoom Icon***(2) in the zoom toolbar.
+### Assign Map Selector

-In the bottom right corner, you could find the dropdown list(4) to assign a [Map Selector](./filtering-maps.md#map-selector) reference to the current map.
+In the bottom right corner, you could find the dropdown list(4) to assign a [Map Selector](../filtering-maps.md#map-selector) reference to the current map.

-***SVG button***(1) on the top right corner will open a code editor with the SVG raw content of the map, which can be useful for advanced users who want to make manual changes to the SVG code.

 ## Selection Tree